spine/spine/site/site.md

 #Examples

 Spine includes some great example applications to show you what's possible with the framework, and give you a practical understanding of the library.
-Although Spine is cross browser, it's worth noting that some of the examples are for WebKit based browsers only (Chrome/Safari), due to browser specific CSS (i.e. they'll just look really ugly in other browser).
+Although Spine is cross browser, it's worth noting that some of the examples are for WebKit based browsers only (Chrome/Safari), due to browser specific CSS (i.e. they'll just look really ugly in other browsers).

 Todos is a very simple to-do application.
 Users can CRUD tasks, and mark them as complete.
 The source is [available on GitHub](http://github.com/maccman/spine.todos).